adkelley/javascript-to-purescript/tut12/README.md

 In CPS, functions don't return values; instead, they pass control to a *continuation*, which specifies what happens next in our computation.
 In particular, I showed the best way to express CPS is with the monad `Cont r a` which is a type used to wrap our suspended computations `r`, and the resulting type from this suspended computation will be `a`.
 When we're ready to run these suspended computations, we invoke `runCont c k`, where c is the continuation monad of type `Cont r a` (i.e., our suspended computations) and 'k' is our top-level/program continuation function.

 Once again, whether or not you’re finding these tutorials helpful in making the leap from JavaScript to PureScript then give me a clap, star my [GitHub](https://github.com/adkelley/javascript-to-purescript/tree/master)  repository, drop me a comment, or post a [tweet](https://twitter.com/adkelley).
 I believe any feedback is good feedback and helpful toward making these tutorials better in the future.
 That’s all for this blog post.
 Till next time, when we’ll delve deeper into capturing asynchronous side effects with another implementation of `Task`.
-Stay tuned.

 ## Navigation
 [<--](https://github.com/adkelley/javascript-to-purescript/tree/master/tut11) Tutorials [-->](https://github.com/adkelley/javascript-to-purescript/tree/master/tut13)